 - Modeling properties

-- Value generated properties
+- Mapping Value generated properties

-- Concurrent updates
+- Handling Concurrent updates

-- Modeling relationships.
+- Modeling relationships

-- Mapping inheritance.
+- Mapping inheritance

-Advanced EF: Mapping DDD to EF.
+Advanced EF: Mapping DDD to EF Core.

 Domain Driven Design is a great way to start designing your applications.

 data, stored in databases.
-Now, how can we fit Entity Framework Core into the concepts
+Now, can we fit Domain Driven Design concepts

 - DDD and Persistance Ignorance